 - RVs who only want coverage in the cockpit

 The Wilson Low-Profile Antenna is a discreet, compact, and effective antenna for vehicle signal boosters.
-With up to 3.4 dBi, it can broadcast enhanced cellular reception throughout most of your vehicle when connected to a weBoost unit.
+With up to 3.4 dBi, it can create better cell reception throughout most of your vehicle when connected to a weBoost unit.

-In addition, it features a super simple installation process.
-Simply Velcro the antenna to a seat or dash and voila, you're done.
-For optimal results, make sure the front of the antenna faces the area you wish to boost because it is a directional antenna.
+It is very simple to install, needing only to be velcro’d or stuck to your dash.
+For best results, make sure the front of the antenna faces the area you wish to boost because it is a directional antenna.

 - Enhancing coverage inside any RV